JSM implementation case study: request escalation and transfer

 Implementation of the solution for transferring a request remains very similar to that for escalation:

-- Create a transition dedicated to the transfer, for example Transfer to Strawberrywithout manual selection of the target project, since we know it in our case ;
+2. Create a transition dedicated to the transfer, for example Transfer to Strawberry, without manually choosing the target project, since we know it in our case;

-- Setting up a script Post-function which manages the copy of the request and the link between the two requests.
+3. Set up a Post-function script to copy the request and set up the link between the two requests.

 In addition, the script should include a public comment on the original request, informing the user that the request has been transferred, and indicating the link to the new request.